Languedoc, La Clape

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

-La Combe Blanche is a small estate located in the heart of the Cru La Livinière, the first vintage of Languedoc.
-The vines spread over the small terroir of the hamlet of Calamiac are composed of a multitude of vines...Lire plus Learn more
+La Combe Blanche is a small estate located in the heart of the Cru La Livinière, 1er cru du Languedoc.
+The vines spread over the small terroir of the hamlet of Calamiac are made up of a multitude of different varieties of grape....Lire plus Learn more

 Climatic exile, in 1981 I left the harshness of the Ardennes climate to find here the land of cocagne, so I left my sweet Belgium where I taught morality to embark on viticulture in which I knew nothing, neither the culture, nor the vinification, nor even the aromas and flavours of the wines.While restructuring the estate, I followed a training course to learn the profession of winegrower in the evening, while I spent my days as an employee for a winegrower in the village, then thanks to the experience I acquired I became manager of Château Laville Bertroux and then of the Cantausel estate, in 2000 I left my position as manager to devote myself 100% to La Combe Blanche.